top of page

 Invest in true diversification

 I was ridiculed by a financial planner in 2009 for owning a rental property.
-In her attempt to sell me high fee investment products by making herself seem smart, she failed to recognize that the stock market was down 50% from the financial collapse, and in that same month, I raised rent.
+In her attempt to sell me high-fee investment products by making herself seem smart, she failed to recognize that the stock market had fallen 50% after the financial collapse and that, that same month, I raised the rent.

 Plan how, when, and if you depreciate the property

 You can front-load the depreciation of your rental property.
 However, don't do it just because you can.
 We made this mistake.
 Be strategic.
-If you're in a low tax bracket, consider not taking the depreciation because you eventually will pay capital gains tax on what you depreciate.
+If you're in a low tax bracket, consider not taking depreciation, since you'll eventually pay capital gains tax on what you depreciate.

 Above-the-line tax deductions add up

-As an example, the cost of maintaining the property are above the line tax deductions.
+For example, the cost of maintaining the property is not deductible under the above-the-line tax deductions.

 Keep rent below the market average